pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - VM reserved instances:
   - one or three year contract with up to 72% cost savings
 - Availability Zones
-  - Currently 5 regions are supported (Central IS, France Central, East US 2, West Europe, Southeast Asia)
+  - Currently 5 regions are supported (Central US, France Central, East US 2, West Europe, Southeast Asia)
   - If deployed on at least two AZ's the garanteed uptime is 99.99% for VM's
   - In the same Availability Set uptime is 99.95%
   - Single instance virtual machine using premium storage the uptime is 99.9%